About Us

 We are a community-partnership program where adults whose lives have been affected by mental illness come voluntarily to rebuild their lives.

-We operate an accredited “clubhouse” program, an award-winning, evidenced-based approach to self-directed recovery.
-We help help people with mental illnesses stay out of hospitals, and realize goals of social, financial, educational, and vocational independence.
+We operate an accredited “clubhouse” modeled program, an award-winning, evidenced-based approach to self-directed recovery.
+We help people with mental illnesses stay out of hospitals and realize goals of social, financial, educational, and vocational independence.

-One of 14 clubhouses in Florida, and more than 300 across the world, we
+One of 19 Clubhouses in Florida, and more than 370 across the world, we do the following:

 - Provide meaningful work that builds stamina, confidence, and social skills